Sorry, you need to enable JavaScript to visit this website.

 What is PAD?

-PAD affects up to 8.5 million people in the United States alone.
+PAD affects up to 12 million Americans.
 It is a progressive condition that is the result of a process called atherosclerosis, where plaque builds up inside the arteries that supply blood to the limbs, usually the legs, and causes pain when walking.

 People with PAD have a high risk for blood clots due to a rupture of plaque in the arteries.